mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-02-04-delicious-vegan-chicken-curry/index.md

 ---
-title: "Delicious Vegan \"Chicken\" Curry"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_3752-e1521074659525.jpg
 date: "2018-02-04"
-categories:
-  - "recipes"
 tags:
-  - "curry"
+- curry
-  - "dinner"
+- dinner
-  - "family-favourites"
+- family-favourites
-  - "indian-food"
+- indian-food
-  - "shallys-favourites"
+- shallys-favourites
-  - "vegan-recipes"
+- vegan-recipes
-coverImage: "img_3752-e1521074659525.jpg"
+title: Delicious Vegan "Chicken" Curry
 ---

 One of the very first dishes that I tried to make when I moved out of home was chicken curry.
 I'm an a BIG chicken curry FAN.
 Mmmmmm....the smell when it is cooking, the flavours, the gravy, ah, no words can describe or do it justice.